Tomin1/oggopus-embedded/example-rp2040/README.md

 License
 -------
 This example is MIT licensed.
 The license is inherited from the embassy examples that this builds on.
-See COPYING for more infomation.
+See COPYING for more information.
 Dependency crates have their own licenses.